Learning Selective Sensor Fusion for States Estimation: Introduction

-To summarise, the novel contributions of this work are as follows: \begin{itemize} \item We present a novel generic framework to learn selective sensor fusion enabling more robust and accurate odometry and localization in real-world scenarios. \item We show how our selective sensor fusion can be incorporated into a uniform framework, not restricted by specific modality or task, by learning odometry estimatiion or relocalization on fusing a pair of modalities from vision, depth, inertial and LIDAR data. \item Our selective sensor fusion masks can be visualized and interpreted, providing deeper insight into the relative strengths of each stream, and guiding further system design. \item We create challenging datasets on top of current public datasets by considering seven different sources of sensor degradation, and conduct a new and complete study on the accuracy and robustness of deep sensor fusion in presence of corrupted data. \end{itemize}
+This paper builds on the work published in \cite{chen2019selective}, and presents a generic framework for selective sensor fusion in multimodal deep pose estimation. {This} work extends the fusion strategies from visual-inertial odometry to the {problem} of {learning} LIDAR-visual odometry and RGB-depth relocalization.
+To summarise, the novel contributions of this work are as follows: \begin{itemize} \item We present {SelectFusion}, a novel generic framework to learn selective sensor fusion enabling more robust and accurate odometry and localization in real-world scenarios. \item We show how our selective sensor fusion can be incorporated into a uniform framework, not restricted by specific modality or task, by learning odometry estimation or relocalization on fusing a pair of modalities from vision, depth, inertial and LIDAR data. \item Our {SelectFusion} masks can be visualized and interpreted, providing deeper {insights} into the relative strengths of each stream, and guiding {future} system design. \item We create challenging datasets on top of current public datasets by considering seven different sources of sensor degradation, and conduct a new and complete study on the accuracy and robustness of deep sensor fusion in presence of corrupted data. \end{itemize}

-The reminder of the paper is organized as follows: Section \ref{sec: related work} contains a survey of related work; Section \ref{sec: framework} presents a generic framework for multimodal sensor fusion; Section \ref{sec: selective sensor fusion} introduces our proposed selective sensor fusion; Section \ref{sec: experiments} evaluates SelectFusion applied to three multimodal models for relocalization and trajectory estimation through extensive experiments; Section \ref{sec: conclusion} finally draws conclusions.
+The reminder of the paper is organized as follows: Section \ref{sec: related work} contains a survey of related work; Section \ref{sec: framework} presents a generic framework for multimodal sensor fusion; Section \ref{sec: selective sensor fusion} introduces our proposed selective sensor fusion mechanism; Section \ref{sec: experiments} evaluates SelectFusion applied to three multimodal models for relocalization and trajectory estimation through extensive experiments; Section \ref{sec: conclusion} finally draws conclusions.